sreeduggirala/TxB-Raffle/README.md

 7. Contract ownership transferability.

 # Extensions/Modifications

 1. ERC-20 and ERC-1155 raffles
+2. Token-gated raffles

 Note: TxB Raffle is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.

 Chainlink doesn't support Shardeum (as of February 2023); a separe SupraOracles version will be made.